 What else should I know about MUUC?

 Every Sunday, an offering is collected during the service.
-Members and many friends make annual “pledges” to help fund the church budget.
-In addition to these pledges, many people also put loose coins and bills into the collection plate.
-The church donates half of the loose coins and bills to non-profit organizations that are doing good work in our community and whose works are in keeping with our UU principles.
+The church donates half of the coins and bills to non-profit organizations that are doing good work in our community and whose works are in keeping with our UU principles.
 Please see the Giving Beyond Our Walls page for more information about this wonderful program.
-Since its inception several years ago, MUUC has contributed thousands of dollars to many worthwhile local organizations.
+Since its inception over a decade ago, MUUC has contributed thousands of dollars to many worthwhile local organizations.